sam-astro/Astro8-Computer/docs/Architecture/Memory Layout.md

 # Memory Layout v1.0.0-alpha to v1.0.1-alpha

+{: .note .caps}
-> This memory layout moved the Character Memory section next to the Video Memory, and shifted the General Memory to be next to Program Memory. *This change only affected General Memory **and** Character Memory addressing.*
+This memory layout moved the Character Memory section next to the Video Memory, and shifted the General Memory to be next to Program Memory. *This change only affected General Memory **and** Character Memory addressing.*

 <br>